Evaliphy is currently in beta. It is not recommended for production use yet. Please try it out and share your feedback.

 Quick Start

-The easiest way to start is by using the Evaliphy CLI to create a recommended project structure.
+The easiest way to start is using the Evaliphy CLI.
+It creates a recommended project structure with everything you need.

 npx evaliphy init my-eval-project